sshah98/NLP-Writing-Tool/README.md

 # Sentiment analysis for emails.
 Used by a chrome extension

-## Will continuously update

-###Left off at making a django rest api for the email-stats
-###Will then follow up with connecting it to a chrome extension

 ### To use, download/clone files
 Install using pip install -r requirements.txt